Naples Metro: Lines

-Future expansion
+Projected line extensions

-Extension work is underway on Line 1 between Garibaldi and Capodichino (Naples International Airport).
-By 2024, Line 1 will become a circular line of 25 km.
+Extension work is underway on Line 1 between Garibaldi and Capodichino (Naples International Airport), with the extension from Garibaldi to Centro Direzionale opened on 1 April 2025.
+By 2027, Line 1 will become a circular line of 25 km.

-Line 6 has been closed since 2013 in order for the extension work to take place.
-The current plan is to open the 4-station extension in December 2021.

 In July 2020, a new 13 km, 13 station metro line was announced; Line 10, linking Naples city centre to the Napoli Afragola railway station (which opened in 2017) via the adjacent city of Afragola.
-Construction on this line could begin as soon as 2021, and is expected to generate 150,000 daily passengers, or 43 million annually.
+Construction on this line could begin as soon as 2025, and is expected to generate 150,000 daily passengers, or 43 million annually.